Promoting Israeli Films Around the World.

 Contact us to hear how we can guide your film on a successful journey through festivals around the world.

-In Another Day by Naama Manor is an official selection at the Mar Del Plata Film Festival
+The short animated film by Sally Boger is an official selection at the Master Of Art Film Festival

 A rich variety of films that we have accompanied on their way to leading festivals.